Personalities of Hazratganj

 There are a very few places that have the distinction of rising to an utmost glory, falling and rising again.
 Hazratganj is one of those places, that was and is looked at with awestruck eyes for its rich history, architecture and so very Victorian style, that till date is considered as the most happening place to be and to be seen at.
 Often compared to the High Street at Oxford.
 This place has a charm that is hard to resist and define.

-We re-produce an article by the legendary Ram Advani, that was published in The Times of India’s book Hazrtaganj, edited by Dr. Rosie Llewellyn-Jones.
+We have re-produce an article by the legendary Ram Advani, that was published in The Times of India’s book Hazrtaganj, edited by Dr. Rosie Llewellyn-Jones.
 This book is available at Ram Advani’s Book Shop at the Mayfair Building or can be read at The Tornos Studio.
 We would be pleased to procure a copy and send this book by post to you.